ryanbranch/ryanbranch/README.md

 # Hello!

-### My name is Ryan Branch. <br />I'm a scientific researcher and software engineer in the computer vision industry.<br />I'm interested in simulations, ML, image processing, procedural generation, digital art & mechatronics.
+### My name is Ryan Branch. <br />I'm a scientific researcher and software engineer in the computer vision industry.<br />I'm interested in simulations, ML, image processing, procedural generation, mechatronics, digital art, smart contracts, and decentralization.

 - 🎓 I graduated from **The University of Michigan** in **2018** with a **B.S.E. in Chemical Engineering** and a **minor in Computer Science**
 - 🔭 I’m currently working on **computer vision software**